liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

 Modern web apps exchange large amounts of data with clients.
 The WebSockets specification lets this exchange occur over a full-duplex connection that remains open, therefore enabling real-time communication.
-This is much more efficient than techniques like long polling, which open two connections to emulate a full-duplex connection.
+This approach is more efficient than techniques like long polling, which open two connections to emulate a full-duplex connection.
 [Click here](https://www.websocket.org/aboutwebsocket.html)